mdeff/cnn_graph/README.md

    cd cnn_graph
    ```

 2. Install the dependencies.
-Please edit `requirements.txt` to choose the
-   TensorFlow version (CPU / GPU, Linux / Mac) you want to install, or install
-   it beforehand.
-The code was developed with TF 0.8 but people have used it
-   with newer versions.
+The code should run with TensorFlow 1.0 and newer.
    ```sh
    pip install -r requirements.txt  # or make install
    ```